-Following your study, a physician will consult with you and discuss the results of your scan as well as provide recommendations and treatment options.
+Following the study, a physician will consult with you and discuss the results of your scan as well as provide recommendations and treatment options.

-- No x-ray contrast studies in the 7 days leading up to your bone density test
+- You should not have any x-ray contrast studies in the 7 days leading up to your bone density test

 - You should not take any calcium supplements in the 3 days leading up to the test

-- Wear clothes that do not have any type of buttons rivets, or zippers on the day of the test
+- Wear clothes that do not have any type of buttons, rivets, or zippers on the day of the test

 - If possible, wear a bra with no underwire